 Prediabetes can be a challenge, but it’s one you can overcome by making healthy choices.
 By eating a balanced diet and exercising regularly, you can improve your chances of reversing prediabetes and staving off Type 2 diabetes.

-Consult with your doctor to come up with a game plan that works for you.
+Consult with your doctor or diabetes specialist to come up with a game plan that works for you.

 Don’t have a doctor?
 Find one near you or get diabetes support today.